How Can a DAO Implement Secure Access Control without a Central Owner?

 This typically involves a governance smart contract and a time-lock.
 No single person can unilaterally change the protocol; the change must be proposed, debated, voted on by the community, and then pass through a time-lock delay before being enacted.

-What Is a Common Pitfall When Implementing Access Control (Checks) in Smart Contracts?
+What Are Best Practices for Implementing Access Control in Smart Contracts?